 Andrew has been acknowledged by The Legal 500 Asia-Pacific (2018 & 2019) for his work in the Labour and Employment space.
-He has also been recognised by his peers as one of the Best Lawyers in Australia (2019 & 2020) in the area of Employee Benefits law.
+He has also been recognised by his peers as one of the Best Lawyers in Australia in the areas of Employee Benefits law (2019 – 2021), Labour and Employment law (2021), and Occupational Health and Safety (2021).
 Andrew was recognised in Doyle’s Guide as a leading (2018) or recommended (2015 – 2017 and 2019 – 2020) employment lawyer in the Queensland employment law market, and as a recommended workplace health & safety lawyer in Queensland (2017 – 2020).

 Andrew Cardell-Ree’s recent experience includes: